 DREAM DADDY: A DAD DATING SIMULATOR Review

 If you’ve got an ear to the ground of internet and gaming culture (which isn’t hard, considering how often those two grounds intersect and overlap) you might be tangentially familiar with DREAM DADDY: A DADDY DATING SIMULATOR and how it’s quickly becoming one of the most popular games on Steam.
 The title explains all you’d want to know about the game; it’s a dating simulator, built specifically around the concept of dads dating other dads.
 Considering how much of a meme the concept of a “daddy” is becoming (Research at your own risk), this almost seems like the logical conclusion and explains some of the game’s appeal.
+Obviously, it doesn’t compare to dating real daddies with their manly male pheromones, but it’s still popular amongst gamers.
 The rest that isn’t fueled primarily by fans of dating sims and visual novels can be owed that this is the first game to come out of developer nee Let’s Play channel Game Grumps.

 Tip to Dads: Neither of these guys are Pewdiepie or Markiplier